SilkRose/Pony/stories/the-tour-of-twilights-castle/the-tour-of-twilights-castle.md

 Starlight used her magic and opened the door.

-Sunset looked inside to find and empty room with the text, "The End." written in big letters on the wall.
+Sunset looked inside to find an empty room with the text, "The End." written in big letters on the wall.

 "The end," Sunset asked?